Spring dance concert

-POTSDAM: “Brightest Stars,” free planetarium show, 4 p.m., Dr. Frank A. Revetta Planetarium, basement of Stowell Hall; lasts 45 minutes, guests of all ages welcome; attendees are encouraged to arrive early, because once the show begins, the door is locked; please note that no food or drink are allowed in the planetarium and, as darkness is required, cell phones cannot be used during the show; free parking is available in Lot 6, near Kellas Hall.
+POTSDAM: SUNY Potsdam Geology Professor Emeritus Dr. Frank Revetta, Hon.
+'05, hosts planetarium show "The Sky this Week," 4 p.m., SUNY Potsdam’s Dr. Frank A. Revetta Planetarium, basement of Stowell Hall; 45 minutes, all ages welcome; arrive early, once show starts the doors are locked; no food or drink allowed inside, cell phones cannot be used during the show; free parking in Lot 6 near Kellas Hall; free.

 Smartphone, tablet class